 So we were aware going in that for 20 percent of our student body, significant learning would be difficult.
-Still, we would try to make the case that unease or discomfort shows that there is history waiting to be uncovered, that tells a richer, deeper, more complex, but more spiritually rewarding, story.
+Still, we would try to make the case that unease or discomfort shows that there is history waiting to be uncovered; a history that tells a richer, deeper, more complex, but more spiritually rewarding, story.

 And further, we needed to supplement the discovery of historical harms with exploration of the broader story of history.
-Abraham, although enslaved, was a man who lived into his old age beyond slavery, sent his children to school, learned to read and write, and whose tombstone lies in an African-American community of Brutontown-a community where Furman students volunteer to this day.
-Clark Murphy, although a leased slave, was respected for his ingenuity and beloved at the Greenville Woman's College.
+Abraham, although enslaved, was a man who lived into his old age beyond slavery, who sent his children to school, who learned to read and write, and whose tombstone lies in an African American community of Brutontown.
+Clark Murphy, a leased slave, was respected for his ingenuity and beloved at the Greenville Woman's College.